I’m back to name Dungeons & Dragons Monsters, this time E-H or at least that’s what I’m told.

 Maybe you’re not ready to start playing at all, which is totally fine.
 There are plenty of gaming streams to watch out there.
 An incredibly popular stream is Critical Role, where a bunch of nerdy voice actors take on the adventures of D&D. They also put out some really helpful videos to help you navigate D&D called Handbooker Helper

 Nerd Wood Designs – A good friend, who runs his own small nerdy business.
 Inspired by our campaign, he started making table top gaming accessories.
-You’ll catch me and a few other working his booth from time to time.
+You’ll catch me and a few others working his booth from time to time.

 Research – Our Dungeon Master / my hubs has created helpful videos to build some awesome characters using D&D Beyond on his channel, DweebQuest.